Windows XP Games on modern Windows

 Windows XP officialy supports DirectX up to version 9.0C, therefore the latest games cannot be played on Windows XP anymore.
 The other way around, XP games might need DirectX 9.0C or previous versions, while these might not be available on the latest Windows OS.

-Windows 7, 8 and Windows 10 come with DirectX 11/12 by default.
-Windows 7, 8 and Windows 10 still support DirectX 9.0 games.
+Windows 11 and Windows 10 come with DirectX 12 by default.
+These versions of Windows still support DirectX 9.0 games.
 However, when DirectX 9.0 is not installed, some games won't run, probably saying a d3dx9_xxx.dll file is missing, or that DirectX 9.0 is not present.
 Most XP games have the appropriate DirectX software included.
 When you install a game and it asks if you want to install DirectX with it, it's safe to do this, as the latest version of DirectX won't be overwritten.

 If a game does not have the appropriate DirectX software included and the game does not start, but it does show a DirectX related error message, you can try and install DirectX 9.0 manually (and with it, earlier versions).
 Go to our DirectX 9 download and installation instructions page.